 Trivandrum’s smart city plan cites solid and wastewater management one of its major weaknesses.
 Open, green spaces in the city are shrinking with growth of the city’s infrastructure and expansion of its built-up area.
 While transportation is often cited as a major source of emissions, addressing the former weaknesses, especially solid waste management is crucial to lower air pollution levels.

-To assess Thiruvananthapuram’s air quality, we selected a 40km x 30km domain.
+To assess Thiruvananthapuram’s air quality, we selected an airshed covering 40km x 30km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.